the-isf-academy/making-with-code-zola/site/content/courses/cs10/unit00/labs/lab0_fresh/_index.md

 ### **[2] Coding the LED**
 Now that the LED is connected to the Raspberry Pi, we can integrate the LED into the Trivia game.
 By editing the `PiView` child class in `view.py` you will program the light to display different colors depending on if the user entered the correct or incorrect answer.

-The `PiView` child class creates an instance of an LED object which is coded `rgb.py`.
+The `PiView` child class creates an instance of an LED object which is coded in the `rgb.py` file.
 By calling the `changecolor()` function on a `RGBLight` object, you can manipulate the color the LED emits.
 Each `R, G, and B` color pin work together to create one unified color.
 Each pin can be activated or deactived through binary code.

 {{< aside >}}
 Reference the below resources to learn more about RGB light and binary code.